Variational Approximated Restricted Maximum Likelihood Estimation for Spatial Data: Introduction

 For the spatial framework, there are very few research articles who are dealing with variational inference.
-Among them, the first \cite{ren2011variational} has established that VB as a potential alternative to MCMC for approximating posterior distribution for spatial models. \cite{wu2018fast} has proposed a hybrid mean-field variational bayes (MFVB), which provides accurate results assuming posterior independence, although it underestimates the posterior variances.
-Under unobserved spatial dependence \cite{bansal2021fast} proposed a VB method for posterior inference for overdispersed spatial data, and in this scenario, Po\'lya-Gamma augmentation has a significant role at the time of capturing posterior dependency.
+Among them, the first \cite{ren2011variational} has established that VB is a potential alternative to MCMC for approximating the posterior distribution for spatial models. \cite{wu2018fast} has proposed a hybrid mean-field variational Bayes (MFVB), which provides accurate results assuming posterior independence, although it underestimates the posterior variances.
+Under unobserved spatial dependence \cite{bansal2021fast} proposed a VB method for posterior inference for overdispersed spatial data, and in this scenario, Po\'lya-Gamma augmentation has a significant role in capturing posterior dependency.
 Similarly, \cite{parker2022computationally} uses Po\'lya-Gamma mixtures to bypass computationally expensive expectations for modeling spatial binary and count data.
-Recently \cite{lee2025scalable} has proposed a computationally scalable VB approach for a spatial generalized linear model, assuming the random effect as Gaussian under the assumption of a parametric covariance function and low rank approximations.
+Recently \cite{lee2025scalable} has proposed a computationally scalable VB approach for a spatial generalized linear model, assuming the random effect as Gaussian under the assumption of a parametric covariance function and low-rank approximations.